pedonc/Windows-Deployment/README.md

 9. Click the **Next** button.
 10. On the Choose which media to use screen, select **ISO file**.
 11. Click the **Next** button.
-12. In the Select a path window that appears, select a folder to store the ISO file, and enter Windows1809.iso in the File name field, then click **Save**.
+12. In the Select a path window that appears, select a folder to store the ISO file, and enter `Windows1809.iso` in the File name field, then click **Save**.
 13. The computer will download the ISO file (this may take several minutes).
 14. When the download is complete, click the **Finish** button.

 ## Part 2 - Download Windows ADK

 1. Go to Microsoft's Download and install the Windows ADK page (currently available at <https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install>).
-2. Download the Windows ADK for Windows 10, version 1809 (currently available from [https://go.microsoft.com/fwlink/?linkid=2026036](https://go.microsoft.com/fwlink/?LinkId=691209)).
+2. Download the Windows ADK for Windows 10, version 1809 (currently available from <https://go.microsoft.com/fwlink/?linkid=2026036>).
 3. Download the Windows PE add-on for the ADK (currently available from <https://go.microsoft.com/fwlink/?linkid=2022233>).
 4. Run the adksetup.exe tool.
 In the installation window that appears, click **Next**.
 5. Click **No** then click **Next**.
 6. Click **Accept**.
 7. Check all the installable features and click **Install**.
 8. Click **Yes** when prompted to allow installation.
 9. When the installation process is complete, click **Close**.
-10. Run the adkwinpesetup.exe tool.
+10. Run the **adkwinpesetup.exe** tool.
 In the installation window that appears, ensure that Install the Windows Assessment and Deployment Kit Windows Preinstallation Enviromnet Add-ons - Windows 10 to this computer is selected and clcik the **Next** button.
 11. Click **No** then click **Next**.
 12. Click **Accept**.
 13. Check all the installable features and click **Install**.
 14. In the User Account Control window, click **Yes**.
 15. When the installation is complete, click the **Close** button.

-PART 3 - ENABLE HYPER-V
+## Part 3 - Enable Hyper-V

 1. Right-click on the **Windows Start Menu** icon in the lower-left corner of the screen, then select **Run**.
-2. In the Run window that appears, enter control panel in the Open field and click **OK**.
+2. In the Run window that appears, enter `control panel` in the Open field and click **OK**.
 3. In the upper-right corner of the window that appears, from the View by pull down menu, select **Large icons**.
 4. Click on **Programs and Features**.
 5. In the Programs and Features window, click on **Turn Windows features on or off** in the left column.